panwarnaveen9/View-Module-for-Cartaro-GSOC2014/Code-Week-#1-(19th-May-to-24th-May).md

 **Things to do next week**
 * Prepare the list of functionalities which were already there and which we are going to provide the user for queries.
-* Write down/ Draw technical design document.
+* Write down and Draw technical design document.

 **Important URLs**
 * Repository URL - [https://github.com/panwarnaveen9/View-Module-for-Cartaro-GSOC2014](https://github.com/panwarnaveen9/View-Module-for-Cartaro-GSOC2014)